niranjankumar7/interview-tracker/README.md

 # Interview Tracker / Blueprint

-**Blueprint** (formerly Interview Tracker) is a comprehensive job application and interview preparation tracking tool.
+**Blueprint** is a comprehensive job application and interview preparation tracking tool.
 It helps you organize your job search, track application statuses, prepare for interviews with AI-driven assistants, and manage your daily sprint plans.

 ## Features